andrevidela/Research-report/Thesis/index.md

 \caption{Location of backend AST changes (CMut)}
 \end{figure}

-For this to work we need to add a new constructor to the AST that represents _compiled_ programs `CExp`.
+For this to work, we need to add a new constructor to the AST that represents _compiled_ programs `CExp`.
 We add the constructor `CMut`:

 ```haskell
 CMut : (ref : Name) -> (args : List (CExp vars)) -> CExp vars